haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 preprocessing of those files will also be explained below.
 The files have been processed to facilitate their use in HADDOCK and for allowing comparison with the known reference structure of the complex.
 For this download and unzip the following [zip archive](input-data.zip) and note the location of the extracted PDB files in your system.
-You should find the following files:
+You should find the following directories and files:

+TO BE UPDATED...

 * `4G6K_fv.pdb`: The PDB file of the unbound(free) form of the antibody with the two chains defined as a single chain and with residues renumbered to avoid overlap in numbering between the chains.
 The structure was further truncated to only keep the two domains involved in binding (to save computational time).
 * `4I1B-matched.pdb`: The PDB file of the unbound(free) form of the antigen, renumbered to match the numbering of the reference complex.